CKStudios2018/SYSlang/README.md

 If you are coding an app with SYSlang, please be patient.
 Building will be out soon.

 Please note: This is not an installer.
 These files are part of SYStemware.
-If you don't want to use SYStemware's OS, the same results can usually be obtained using any SYS-(coding language) translator, such as V1RU5' SYS-JS Translator.
+If you don't want to use SYStemware's OS, the same results can usually be obtained using any SYS-(coding language) translator, such as V1RU5' SYS-CMDlet Translator, a translator to use SYSlang in Windows CMD (requires administrator perms).